Consumer Confidence Report 2024

 Where’s my water coming from?

-Your water primarily comes from 3 wells.
+Your water primarily comes from three wells.
 The first well is 12 miles up Willow Creek.
-Your water comes from a deep basalt well which is in the Willow Creek aquifer; we call this Well #1.
-This well produces around 180GPM (Gallons per Minute).
+Your water comes from a deep basalt well, which is in the Willow Creek aquifer; we call this Well #1.
+This well produces around 225 GPM (Gallons per Minute).
 The next well is just 2 miles down Willow Creek from Well #1; it runs only in the summer months to keep up with high demand from the city and occasionally in the winter for testing purposes this is Well #2.
 Well #2 received a new turbine pump in the summer of 2018.
 The last well is down the creek 9 miles from Well #1.
 It also runs most often in the summer but is also occasionally run in the winter for testing purposes this is Well #3.
 The city did an extensive rehab of this well in 2011 following the floods of May 2011.
 The water pumped from these wells runs into Reservoir #1 and into town it also runs to Reservoir #2 then it gets pumped into Reservoir #3.
 Most of the distribution system inside the City was replaced in 2005 & 2006.
 In the summer of 2013 we also replaced the water on Elder St, Aiken St, and Barret Blvd.
 We do still have some old piping in service.
-The City of Heppner received a violation for Non Reporting of Coliform sample.
-The City returned to compliance the following month.

 If you have any questions or concerns you can call city hall (541-676-9618).
 You are welcome to attend City Council meetings which are on the second Monday of the month at 7:00 pm in City Hall and the Utility Commission meetings on the third Thursday of the month at 8:00 am also at City Hall.
 You may also review the City of Heppner Source Water Assessment during City Hall’s normal business hours (9:00 am to 5:00 pm).
+If you are curious to what we test for and the results they can be found at yourwater.oregon.gov.
+After your reach, that homepage click on Water System Search and enter 00369 for the City of Heppner.

 What is in my water?